alovajs/alovajs.github.io/docs/tutorial/06-advanced/01-in-depth/10-typescript.md

 When createAlova creates an alova instance, the state types created by all useHooks such as `useRequest`, `useWatcher`, and `useFetcher` are automatically inferred based on the passed `statesHook`.

-The following are the status types returned by useHooks by default.
+The following are the state types returned by use hooks by default.

 <Tabs groupId="framework">
 <TabItem value="1" label="VueHook">